Marc Andreessen: Personal life

+Andreessen identifies himself as German-American.

 Andreessen married Laura Arrillaga in 2006.
 She is the founder of the Silicon Valley Social Venture Fund and daughter of Silicon Valley real estate billionaire John Arrillaga.
-They have one son together.

-In 2012, Andreessen expressed some support for Republican candidate Mitt Romney.
-During the 2016 primary season, he endorsed Republican candidate Carly Fiorina, but after Fiorina dropped out of the race, Andreessen switched his endorsement to the Democratic nominee Hillary Clinton, citing the Republican nominee Donald Trump's immigration stance.
+The couple met in 2005, at a New Year’s Eve dinner organized by Andreessen.
+Andreessen considered Arrillaga and her father his replacement family.
+They got married nine months later.
+They have one son who was named John after Laura's father.
+John was carried by a gestational surrogate.
+According to Business Insider, John was 8-years-old in 2023.

+In 2009, Andreessen issued a $25,000 reward for information leading to a conviction in the 1987 unsolved murder of Barbara Blackstone, a teacher from New Lisbon High School in Wisconsin, which he had attended.
+The case remains unsolved as of 2022.

 In 2021, he and his wife bought a property in Malibu for $177 million from Serge and Florence Azria.
 This was the highest price paid for a California property at that time.
+As of February 2023, his net worth is estimated at $1.7 billion by Forbes.

 In 2022, Andreessen advocated against the construction of 131 multifamily housing units in their affluent Atherton, California town.
 In a letter, Andreessen and his wife wrote that they opposed permitting more than one house on a single acre of land.
 Andreessen's comments sparked criticisms of hypocrisy, as he had previously argued for increased housing supply, in particular in California.

-Andreessen has a chapter in Tim Ferriss' book Tools of Titans.